blue-moon22/palidis4/README.md

 git clone --recursive -j8 https://github.com/blue-moon22/palidis.git
 cd palidis
 ```
+_Note: You may be warned to first call `git config --global --add safe.directory`._

     If you have already cloned this repo with `git clone https://github.com/blue-moon22/palidis.git`, you also need to get the submodules:
 ```bash
 cd palidis
 git submodule update --init --recursive